uishashi/Green_apple_store-SQL-data_set_learning/README.md

-Three clean, structured CSV files (Employees, Customers, Orders) SQL practice questions based on real-world scenarios Each question helps learners understand one SQL concept at a time Suitable for practicing on MySQL, PostgreSQL, SQL Server, SQLite, BigQuery, etc.
+Three clean, structured CSV files (Employees, Customers, Orders) SQL practice questions based on real-world scenarios Each question helps learners understand one SQL concept at a time Suitable for practicing on MySQL, SQL Server, SQLite, etc.

 🧠 What You Will Learn